-The primary "required readings" are the lecture notes, which ought to contain everything discussed in class.
-They will be posted on the course web page (and possibly also Canvas) as the semester progresses.
-No one textbook covers all aspects of this class, but there are quite a few good resources out there.
-We are not requiring you to purchase anything, so please work your way down this list as far as you like:
+The primary "required readings" are the lecture notes, which ought to contain nearly everything discussed in class.
+They will be posted on the course web page and Canvas.
+No one textbook covers all aspects of this class, but some good ones are listed below.
+We are not requiring you to purchase anything, however.